siemens/ghostwire/README.md

 ### IP & DNS Configuration

-...and then the details:
+...lots of gory configuration details:

 ![Edgeshark details screenshot](media/edgeshark%20screenshot%20details.png)

-Details, details, details ... such as capabilities (with non-standard capabilities being highlighted).
+For instance: container/process capabilities, with Docker non-standard capabilities being highlighted.
 Open and connected ports, and forwarded ports, all with the containers and processes serving them.
 Other Docker containers addressable from your container using DNS names for Docker services and containers.